Gangchon Rail Bike Review (Autumn)

 Four Mountain Tunnels: Interesting

-The tunnels we go through here is supposedly more in count than at Gapyeong Rail Park, and hence more worthwhile! :P Cycling through mountain tunnels is quite intriguing, but four times would have been boring.
+The tunnels we go through here were supposedly more numerous than at Gapyeong Rail Park, and hence more worthwhile!
+Cycling through mountain tunnels is quite intriguing, but four times would have been boring.
 Hence, Gangchon Rail Park added a little spice for three of its four tunnels.
-I must applaud them for their thoughts and efforts into curating the tunnel experience.
+I must applaud them for their thoughts and efforts in curating the tunnel experience.

 This video gives you a glimpse of what you might experience in these three tunnels:

 We enjoyed the first tunnel in its barest form, while having bubbles flying all around in the second tunnel.
-In the tunnel lighted up in blue and purple, the bubbles danced around us to bubbling sound effect and an upbeat song.
-Then in the third tunnel, flashing white lights in the dark created a starry night atmosphere, coupled with a slow romantic song for the mood.
+In the tunnel, lighted up in blue and purple, the bubbles danced around us to a bubbling sound effect and an upbeat song.
+Then, in the third tunnel, flashing white lights in the dark created a starry night atmosphere, coupled with a slow romantic song for the mood.

-For the last tunnel, throbbing strobe lights with ear shattering thumping disco music thundered through.
-Good thing Evangeline was so dead tired that she slept through this.
-This is supposedly the tunnel for VR experience, but nowhere could we opt in for it.
-So I’m not sure if it’s still available.
+For the last tunnel, throbbing strobe lights with ear-shattering thumping disco music thundered through.
+Good thing Baby E was so tired that she slept through this.
+This is supposedly the tunnel for the VR experience, but we weren’t asked to opt in for it, so I’m not sure if it’s still available.

 Transfer Stop: Bike to Train